Tama River: In popular culture and media

 The live-action outdoor night scenes from the opening FMV sequence of the original Resident Evil video game (known in Japan as "BIOHAZARD", where initial development and filming of all FMV scenes took place) were filmed near a riverbank of Tama, in heavily grassed parts of the shore's premises, roughly 20 kilometers (12.4 miles) away from Tokyo, sometime in late August/early September 1995.
 Filming at Tama was done in roughly 12 hours and lasted from 17:00 to 05:00 the next day.

+Glen Snyder's photobook "Clouds" captures life on the banks of the Tama river.

 The asteroid 1089 Tama was named after the Tama River.

 The river was featured heavily in the manga and anime series 365 Days to the Wedding.